Categories

 Interpretability

-Most people would agree that its highly desirable to be able to understand why an algorithm makes a particular decision, but this is not straightforward with many machine learning algorithms.
+Most people would agree that it’s highly desirable to be able to understand why an algorithm makes a particular decision, but this is not straightforward with many machine learning algorithms.
 Interpretability means that although we might not understand exactly how the model works (see Explainability) we might be able to understand cause and effect – e.g. why certain input values result in particular outputs.
 There are pros and cons of interpretable models in education.
 For example, a highly interpretable model marking student work might make it easy to ‘game the system’.

 Machine Learning